ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad B, North: Gamepad X, West: Gamepad LB, East: Gamepad RB, South: Pointer reset

-In TeknoParrotUI game settings, set General - Input API to XInput, check Crosshair - Enable, uncheck General - Windowed.
+In TeknoParrotUI game settings, set General - Input API to XInput (set to DirectInput if you need keyboard input, but gamepad device ID will not be shown in controller setup), check Crosshair - Enable, uncheck General - Windowed.
 In controller setup, set the mapping by pressing the buttons on Gear VR controller.
-For easier input during setup, set motion pointer speed to 1 and dead zone to 10000 in app, then set Coin by pressing Home, Gun Trigger by Trigger, Gun Button by Touchpad North, Left Pedal by Touchpad West, Right Pedal by Touchpad East.
-Set dead zone back to 15 (default) and press Touchpad South to reset stick, then set Player 1 Gun X by pointing the controller rightward slowly until X+ is shown, set Gun Y by pointing upward until Y+ is shown.

-Adjust the motion pointer speed to around 8~12 for the game.
+Press Touchpad South to re-center stick, then set Coin by pressing Home, Gun Trigger by Trigger, Gun Button by Touchpad North, Left Pedal by Touchpad West, Right Pedal by Touchpad East.
+Set Player 1 Gun X by pointing the controller to left and right slowly until X+ or X- is shown, set Gun Y by pointing to up and down slowly until Y+ or Y- is shown.
+(For easier input during setup, you may adjust the motion pointer speed or dead zone in app temporarily.)

 For games with aspect ratio of 4:3, if your screen's resolution is 16:9, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.